 - Supporting you with ways of attuning to the needs of different protective parts of yourself that especially show up in times of stress or uncertainty.

 - By providing practical steps on managing tricky emotions, and addressing previously ignored areas of life to foster deeper healing.

-- Aiding you on noticing on how this pandemic can be used as a ‘pause and reset’ opportunity.
-So, that when this pandemic eventually ends, you have grown more authentically connected to yourself and ways of engaging with others.
+- Aiding you in noticing how this pandemic can be used as a ‘pause and reset’ opportunity.
+So, that when this pandemic eventually ends, you have grown more authentically connected to yourself and your ways of engaging with others.